On some aspects of the discretization of the Suslov problem: Abstract

 \section{Abstract}

-In this paper we explore the discretization of Euler-Poincar\'e-Suslov equations in $SO(3)$.
-We prove that the consistency order of the unreduced and reduced setups, when the discrete reconstruction equation is given by a Cayley retraction map, are related to each other in a nontrivial way.
-Moreover, we give precise conditions under which general and variational integrators generate a discrete flow preserving the distribution.
-These results are carefully illustrated by the example of the Suslov problem in $SO(3)$, establishing general consistency bounds and illustrating the performance of several discretizations through some plots.
-Finally, we show that any constraints-preserving discretization may be understood as being generated by the exact evolution map of a time-periodic non-autonomous perturbation of the original continuous-time nonholonomic system.
+In this paper we explore the discretization of Euler-Poincar\'e-Suslov equations on $SO(3)$, i.e. of the Suslov problem.
+We show that the consistency order corresponding to the unreduced and reduced setups, when the discrete reconstruction equation is given by a Cayley retraction map, are related to each other in a nontrivial way.
+We give precise conditions under which general and variational integrators generate a discrete flow preserving the constraint distribution.
+We establish general consistency bounds and illustrate the performance of several discretizations by some plots.
+Moreover, along the lines of \cite{JiSch} we show that any constraints-preserving discretization may be understood as being generated by the exact evolution map of a time-periodic non-autonomous perturbation of the original continuous-time nonholonomic system.